nimaid/LPHK/README.md

 #### Variables and calculator [[Table of Contents]](https://github.com/nimaid/LPHK#table-of-contents)
 * `RPN_EVAL`
-  * An RPN (stack-based) calculator that implements local and global variables (global variables are not global yet).
+  * An RPN (stack-based) calculator that implements local and global variables.
   * Any number of commands may follow from 1 to infinity?
   * Commands and variables are NOT case sensitive
   * Any numeric value is pushed onto the stack